 But there is one thing I do know.
 Unless we take a stand, unless we, the people, start stepping up to inspire change.
 And despite the bleakness that so many are feeling, people are.

 When a girl was bullied to the point where most people would give up, she started a campaign to put positive post-it notes on lockers, cars, and anywhere for people to see.

 When a bunch of awful people tagged and assaulted a Mosque after the Ottawa shooting, local residents, church members and militia cleaned the graffiti and replaced it with loving messages.

 There is hope.
 In a world where things look bleak, there is still hope that things can change.
-And I intend to be a part of that wave.
+And I intend to be a part of that revolution.